General Convex Agreement with Near-Optimal Communication: Introduction

-Our approach also leads to results outside $\ca$, most notably for parallel instances of $\ba$.
-As $\ba$ is a particular case of $\ca$, we obtain the following results, for instances with various inputs lengths, and for instances with binary inputs:
+Our approach also leads to results beyond $\ca$, most notably for parallel instances of $\ba$.
+As $\ba$ is a particular case of $\ca$, we obtain the following corollaries for instances with various input lengths, and for instances with binary inputs.

-\begin{corollary} For any constant $\varepsilon > 0$, it is possible to solve $q$ parallel instances of $\ba$ with inputs of size $L_1,L_2, \ldots,L_q$ with near-optimal resilience $t < n/(2 + \varepsilon)$, near-optimal communication complexity $\mathcal{O}(n L \log n)$, and optimal round complexity $\bigO(n)$, assuming $L = \sum L_i = \Omega(n \kappa)$ . \end{corollary}
+\begin{corollary} For any constant $\varepsilon > 0$, it is possible to solve $q$ parallel instances of $\ba$ with inputs of size $L_1,L_2, \ldots,L_q$ with near-optimal resilience $t < n/(2 + \varepsilon)$, near-optimal communication complexity $\mathcal{O}(n L \log n)$, and optimal round complexity $\bigO(n)$, assuming $L = \sum L_i = \Omega(n \kappa)$. \end{corollary}

 \begin{corollary} For any $\varepsilon > 0$, it is possible to solve $n \cdot \kappa$ parallel instances of binary $\ba$ with near-optimal resilience $t < n/(2 + \varepsilon)$, near-optimal communication complexity $\mathcal{O}(\kappa \cdot n^2 \log n)$, and optimal round complexity $\mathcal{O}(n)$. \end{corollary}